zytx800/Notes-on-Bypassing-Internet-Censorship/README.md

 2. Long-term resistance and better bypass of GFW and other Internet filters
 3. Having a client app for Android, iOS, Windows, macOS and Linux platforms
 4. Having good speed test results

+My suggestion is that when setting up a vpn server, ***you should change your domain name and public ip every 3 or 4 weeks*** because GFW and traffic analyzers may still block your domains and IPs based on usage after a period of time.

 ### 2.1 Xray (Recommended)